voorhoede/hike-one/README.md

 Also watches for changes.

 ## Deployment
 Travis handles deployments.
-It should, anyway..
+It should, anyway.. so.

 ## Git Commit Messages